-Meep 1.4 introduced a feature to model saturable absorption/gain via multilevel-atomic susceptibility.
+Meep has an experimental feature to model saturable absorption/gain via multilevel-atomic susceptibility.
 This is based on a generalization of the Maxwell-Bloch equations which involve the interaction of a quantized system having an arbitrary number of levels with the electromagnetic fields.
 Meep's implementation is similar to that described in S.-L. Chua et al (eqns.
 1-5).
 We will demonstrate this feature by computing the lasing thresholds of a two-level, multimode cavity in 1d similar to the example used in A. Cerjan et al (Fig. 2).

 The cavity consists of a high-index medium with a perfect-metallic mirror on one end and an abrupt termination in air on the other.
 We will specify an initial population density for the ground state of the two-level system.
 The field within the cavity is initialized to arbitrary non-zero values and a fictitious source is used to pump the cavity at a fixed rate.
 The fields are time stepped until reaching steady state.
 Near the end of the time stepping, we output the electric field at the center of the cavity and then, in post processing, compute its Fourier transform to obtain the spectra.
 The simulation script is as follows.